+Learn how to use hashtags to get more followers on Twitter.
 Unlike Instagram, Twitter recommends one or two hashtags per post.
 Statistics show that Twitter viewership actually decreases if you have more than that.
 Since tweets only allow 140 characters, typing too many hashtags leaves less room for content.
 Tweets with two hashtags maximum receive twice as much engagement as those without, and they’re 55 percent more likely to be retweeted.
 Twitter is the best place for using hashtags to categorize your material.

 Facebook wasn’t set up for hashtags until 2013 and it hasn’t been a big hit.
 Like Twitter, Facebook recommends only a couple hashtags per post.
 Too many of them will lead to fewer interactions.
-If your target audience is business-oriented, then using hashtags on Facebook certainly can’t hurt, but they work better when combined with other media.
+If your target audience is business-oriented, then using Facebook hashtags certainly can’t hurt, but they work better when combined with other media.